conradhalling/jekyll-theme-chirpy/_posts/2025-02-28-using-sqlite3-with-python.md

       The file db.sqlite3 should be empty.

     $ ls -l db.sqlite3
-    -rw-r--r--@ 1 halto  staff  0 Feb 27 18:18 db.sqlite3
+    -rw-r--r--@ 1 halto  staff  0 Feb 28 07:45 db.sqlite3

-CHECK DATABASE

-Change commit_flag to True in function main to save the data in the database, then check the database with the following commands.
+With the commit argument, data is saved in the database:

-    $ python3 create_db.py
+    $ python3 create_db.py commit
     Creating tables and inserting data...
       Done.
     Attempting to violate foreign key constraint...
       IntegrityError: FOREIGN KEY constraint failed
     Committing changes...
       Done.
     The file db.sqlite3 should contain the data.

     $ ls -l db.sqlite3
-    -rw-r--r--@ 1 halto  staff  12288 Feb 27 18:21 db.sqlite3
+    -rw-r--r--@ 1 halto  staff  12288 Feb 28 07:46 db.sqlite3

+CHECK DATABASE

+Here's how to use the sqlite3 command line interface to view what is in the database.

-    $ sqlite3 db.sqlite3
+    $ /opt/homebrew/opt/sqlite3/bin/sqlite3 db.sqlite3
-    SQLite version 3.43.2 2023-10-10 13:08:14
+    SQLite version 3.49.1 2025-02-18 13:38:58
     Enter ".help" for usage hints.

     sqlite> .schema
     CREATE TABLE authors
             (